w3f/polkadot-deployer/README.md

 After the PR is merged into master, when a semantic version tag (`vX.Y.Z`) is pushed the tests are run again and, if all is ok, the package is published to npm registry

-### Environment variables

-In order to be able to release new versions, these environment variables must be
-available:

-* `$NPM_TOKEN`

-These values are already set on CI, and are available on 1Password, under the Infrastructure vault, the npm token in an item called `npm token`.